v0.2.0 · Open Source · MIT License

 3. Subscribe from frontend

-One line.
+One hook.
 No event listeners.
 No manual refetching.
-Data arrives as normalized diffs — Svelte 5 applies them with zero full re-renders.
+Data arrives as normalized diffs — your framework applies them with zero full re-renders.

 • Auto-unsubscribe on component destroy